gesture-classification/gesture_classification/README.md

 ## Data and methods
-Data acquisition was conducted as follows:  there were chosen 3  people (operators) with healthy hands on which were attached 50 optomyographical $^1$ sensors.
+Data acquisition was conducted as follows: 3 randomly chosen people (operators) with  healthy hands  takes part.
+50 optomyographical $^1$ sensors were attached at their forearms.
 Each operator was bending and unclenching his fingers, performing a given sequence of gestures.

 $^1$ Optomyography (OMG) is a method of monitoring muscle activity with optical sensors.
 OMG infrared light source emits impulses toward the muscle under the skin.
 If the muscle is neutral, the light will be almost completely reflected; in case it is stretched or compressed - partially diffused.
 So the amount of diffused light is measured by a light detector(Fig.1-2).

 <p align="center">
 <img src="/logs_and_figures/fig_0-2_en.png" width="500" height="200"> <br>Fig.1-1 - Muscle tension detection using the optomyography method.</p>

-The experiment details were as follows: since every operator takes some time between observing a gesture and performing a gesture, it can be seen a gap between the two line graphs below.
-On the second, each gesture was started or ended with the "open palm" gesture.
-On the third, from the whole set of gestures only distinctive ones were: either with clenching or unclenching fingers to simplify recognition.
-As result, experimental data was split into 2 parts, and the sequence of original gestures was saved into arrays X_train, X_test, and y_train respectively.
-An example of the acquired data is represented in the figure below.
+The experiment details were as follows: since every operator takes some time between receiving a comand and performing a gesture, it can be seen a gap between the two line graphs below.
+The lower graph illustrates commands to perform gesture operator received while at the upper graph sensor logs are represented.
+Each gesture was started or ended with the "open palm" gesture.
+To simplify recognition, from the whole possible variety of human hand gestures only distinctive ones with clenching or unclenching fingers were considered.
+When the data collection was completed the whole dataset from every operator was split into 2 parts, and the sequence of original data was saved into arrays X_train (1st graph) with y_train (2nd graph) and X_test (1st graph) respectively.

 ![Experimental dara](/logs_and_figures/fig_2-1.png)
 <p align="center">Fig.1-2 - Experimental data of pilot #3.</p>